sap-tutorials/Tutorials/tutorials/cp-aibus-dox-data-api-emp/cp-aibus-dox-data-api-emp.md

 2. Click **Try it out**.

-3. Right click [Sample Invoice 2](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/cp-aibus-dox-swagger-ui/data/sample-invoice-2.pdf), then click ***Save link as*** to download locally the document PDF file for this enrich employee data example.
+3. Right click [Sample Invoice 2](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/cp-aibus-dox-swagger-ui/data/sample-invoice-2.pdf), then click ***Save link as*** to download locally the document file for this enrich employee data example.
-> You can also upload and enrich your own document in PDF format with content in headers and tables (an invoice, for example).
+> You can also upload to the service and enrich any document file in PDF or single-page PNG and JPEG format that has content in headers and tables, such as an invoice.
 In this case, make sure the data you define in the **`payload`** field, in step 2, matches your document fields.

-4. Upload the document PDF file you want to enrich.
+4. Upload the document file you want to enrich.

 5. In **options**, enter the list of fields to be extracted from the uploaded file (`documentNumber`, `taxId`, `purchaseOrderNumber`, `shippingAmount`, `netAmount`, `senderAddress`, `senderName`, `grossAmount`, for example), the client id you created in step 1 (`c_27`, for example), the document type (`invoice`, for example), `receivedDate` (2020-02-17, for example) and the enrichment data type `employee`.